syncfusion-content/javascript-docs/js/ReportDesigner/Compose-Report/Configure-ReportItem/PivotGrid-ReportItem.md

   ![](PivotGrid-Images/Cell-Style-Grid.png)

-**Row Settings** :  Choose the row number from the dropdown list to customize the specific row appearance.
+**Row Settings** :  Choose the row number from the drop-down list to customize the specific row appearance.

 ![](PivotGrid-Images/Row-Settings.png)